Jonathan Eybeschütz (with Autograph).

 Rabbi Eibeschutz sent hundreds of copies of the amulets to rabbis around the world.
 He then published their overwhelming positive responses in this book.
 Over 50 letters and 300 signatories including some of the greatest rabbis of the time.
 They all joined forces to write in support of our very dear Rabbi Eibeschutz.
 The publication of this book quelled the fires of the controversy and things quieted down for several years.
 Rabbi Jehonosan was vindicated and many felt the case was closed.
 Rabbi Eibeschutz also stated that this whole incident gave the goyem a very bad view of the Jews and Jewish institutions.
 Such a shanda.
 He zoocht Emmes.

 THE BITTER FIRES STILL RAGED IN RABBI EMDEN'S HEART & PRINTING PRESS

 Jacob Emden’s House, Shul and Printing Offices

-Rabbi Jacob Emden published many pamphlets against Rabbi Jehonosan.
+Rabbi Jacob Emden published many pamphlets against Rabbi Jehonosan Eibeschutz.
 The fact that besides having his own private shul in his house he also had quite a printing operation there as well.
-This provided him with the ability to publish a large number of pamphlets excoriating Rabbi Jehonosan, with titles like: The Scorpion’s Sting.
+This provided him with the ability to publish a large number of pamphlets excoriating Rabbi Eibeschutz, with titles like: The Scorpion’s Sting.
 (3) Nothing warm and fuzzy in that title.